Can Language Models Handle a Non-Gregorian Calendar? The Case of the Japanese wareki: How well do English-centric and Japanese-centric LMs handle ?

 \section{How well do English-centric and Japanese-centric LMs handle \wareki?}

-To evaluate LM ability to handle the Japanese calendar \wareki, we design four tasks that target distinct aspects of calendar reasoning: \textbf{Calendar conversion} (\cref{sec:calendar_conversion}), \textbf{Japanese calendar arithmetic} (\cref{sec: Japanese_calendar_arithmetic}), \textbf{Birth year recall} (\cref{sec:birth_year_recall}), and \textbf{Cross-calendar consistency} (\cref{sec:consistency}).
+To evaluate LMs' ability to handle the Japanese calendar \wareki, we design three tasks that target distinct aspects of calendar reasoning: \textbf{\textsc{CalendarConversion}} (\cref{sec:calendar_conversion}), \textbf{\textsc{JapaneseCalendarArithmetic}}(\cref{sec: Japanese_calendar_arithmetic}), and \textbf{\textsc{BirthYearRecall}}(\cref{sec:birth_year_recall}).
 Our analysis, based on the synthetic data we created (see \cref{sec:datasets} for details), covers the five Japanese eras from 1868 to the present: Meiji, Taisho, Showa, Heisei, and Reiwa.
-We evaluate five Japanese-centric and four English-centric LMs: LLM-JP-3-13B~\citep{llmjp2024llmjpcrossorganizationalprojectresearch}, Sarashina2-13B, Swallow-13B~\citep{swallow_01, swallow_02}, Swallow-MS-7B, and LLaMA3-Swallow-8B for Japanese, and LLaMA-2-7B, LLaMA-2-13B~\citep{touvron2023llamaopenefficientfoundation}, Mistral-7B~\citep{jiang2023mistral7b}, and LLaMA3-8B~\citep{grattafiori2024llama3herdmodels} for English (model details in \cref{sec:models}).
-Japanese-centric LMs are prompted in Japanese and English-centric LMs in English, using few-shot prompts to encourage format adherence (prompt details in \cref{sec:prompts}).
+We evaluate eleven language models in total, including five Japanese-centric models (llm-jp-3-13b~\citep{llmjp2024llmjpcrossorganizationalprojectresearch}, sarashina2-13b, Swallow-13b~\citep{swallow_01, swallow_02}, Swallow-MS-7b, and Llama3-Swallow-8B), four English-centric models (Llama-2-7B, Llama-2-13B~\citep{touvron2023llama2openfoundation}, Mistral-7B~\citep{jiang2023mistral7b}, and Llama3-8B~\citep{grattafiori2024Llama3herdmodels}), and two frontier models, GPT-4o~\citep{openai2024gpt4ocard} and DeepSeek V3~\citep{deepseekai2025deepseekv3technicalreport}(models details in \cref{sec:models}).
+Japanese-centric LMs are prompted in Japanese, while English-centric LMs are prompted in English, using few-shot prompts to encourage format adherence .
+For GPT-4o and DeepSeek V3, we use both Japanese and English few-shot prompts (prompt details in \cref{sec:prompts}).